 At least 30 million Americans have a thyroid disorder and half—15 million—are silent sufferers who are undiagnosed, according to The American Association of Clinical Endocrinologists.
 Women are as much as 10 times as likely as men to have a thyroid problem.

-Located above the Adam’s apple, your thyroid produces thyroid hormone (TSH), which regulates, among other things, your body’s temperature, metabolism, and heartbeat.
+Located above the Adam’s-apple, your thyroid produces thyroid hormone (TSH), which regulates, among other things, your body’s temperature, metabolism, and heartbeat.
 Things can start to go wrong when your thyroid is under- or over-active.
 If it’s sluggish, it produces too little TSH; amped-up and it produces too much.
 What causes your thyroid to go haywire?
-It could be genetics, an autoimmune attack, pregnancy, stress, nutritional deficiency and toxins in the environment.
-Because of thyroid hormones far reach in the body—from brain to bowels—figuring out a disorder can be challenging.
+It could be genetics, an autoimmune attack, pregnancy, stress, nutritional deficiency, and toxins in the environment.
+Because of thyroid hormones far reach in the body—from the brain to bowels—figuring out a disorder can be challenging.
 Here’s how to tell if your thyroid could be on the blink:

 - You’re exhausted

 Feeling tired and having no energy are issues associated with lots of conditions, but they’re strongly linked with hypothyroidism, the disorder that’s the result of too little thyroid hormone.
-If you’re still tired in the morning or all day after a full night’s sleep, that’s a clue that your thyroid may be under active.
+If you’re still tired in the morning or all day after a full night’s sleep, that’s a clue that your thyroid may be underactive.
 Too little thyroid hormone coursing through your bloodstream and cells means your muscles aren’t getting that get-going signal.